 When I become ineligible?

-When you no longer participate in any of the qualifying public assistance programs or you no longer meet the income guidelines, you must notify the telephone company that you are no longer eligible for Lifeline or TAP.
+You must notify the telephone company that you no longer participate in any of the qualifying public assistance programs or no longer meet the income guidelines.

-If you have questions about these discount programs or the application process, contact your local telephone company.
-More information about the federal Lifeline program can be found at Federal Communications Commission.
+If you have questions about telephone discount programs or the application process, contact your local telephone company or the Commission's Consumer Affairs Office.
+The Consumer Affairs Office can be reached in the Metropolitan area at 651-296-0406, toll free at 1-800-657-3782, or by email at email@example.com.